How I use Attributes in Lightroom to Find my Photos

 In this blog post, I will explain my system for using these attributes that I developed after using the tool for several years.
 Lightroom’s Filter Bar is very useful to find the files that you marked with these attributes.

-There are two types of flags in Lightroom a white flag and a flag with an x.
-The flag with the x indicates this photo is marked for rejection.
+There are two types of flags in Lightroom a white flag and a flag with an X. The flag with the x indicates this photo is marked for rejection.
 You can quickly mark a file for deletion by pressing the “X” key while in the Library Module.
 The rejected photos can then be easily deleted by selecting “Delete Rejected Photos” in the Photo Menu.

 I use the white flag to indicate that a photo is in the process of being edited.
 I often have several files in this state and this is an easy way to find them.
+The “P” key is the keyboard shortcut for the Pick Flag.

 Red.
 As I’m going through a new folder of photos, I mark the ones I don’t like as rejected and the ones that I like the best using the Red attribute.
 Red is reserved for the best photos from a photo shoot.